Health Disparities Research Center

 Public health is concerned with protecting the safety and improving the health of a community through the promotion of healthy lifestyles, research for disease and injury prevention, and detection and control of infectious diseases.

-Social justice refers to challenging injustices to improve public health and well-being through work that leads to the reduction, and ultimately elimination, or health disparities.
+Social justice refers to challenging injustices to improve public health and well-being through work that leads to the reduction, and ultimately elimination, or health inequities.

-The inaugural award was presented at our annual Symposium in 2017.
+The inaugural award was presented at the Pathways to Equity Symposium on April 27, 2018.

 How to submit a nomination

-To nominate an individual, group or organization, you must complete the online nomination form and submit a nomination letter that provides evidence and examples about the nominee as follows:
+To nominate a scientist, you must complete the online nomination form and submit a nomination letter that provides evidence and examples about the nominee as follows:

 Submissions will be evaluated by members of the Office of Community Outreach & Engagement's Community Action Coalition and Internal Advisory Council.